zapier/resthooks/posts/profiles/how-formstack-uses-rest-hooks.md

 title: How Formstack Uses REST Hooks
-author: Brandon Peters
+author: Interview with Brandon Peters
 date: 2013-08-27
 comments: false

 ### [Home](/) > {{ title }}

-<div class="quote">"We did notice a huge drop in the amount of server resources dedicated towards our API."</div>
+<div class="quote">We did notice a huge drop in the amount of server resources dedicated towards our API.</div>

 <iframe width="560" height="315" src="//www.youtube.com/embed/vtHPK9k_UDk?color=white&theme=light&rel=0" frameborder="0" allowfullscreen></iframe>

+## About Formstack

+Formstack is an Online HTML Form Builder that lets you create all types of online forms.
+Build order forms, contact forms, registration forms, & online surveys.

+## Case Study

 Formstack built their original API when their product launched but adoption was so-so and lots of developers were hitting rate-limits.